 ATM Platform - Airport

-The ATM system currently in use at airports will also be replaced in the next few years with a new platform called NTA (New Tower Architecture).
-This too was developed in cooperation with other ANSPs and is expected to become operational in major airports starting 2018.
+The current ATM system in operation on the airports is being replaced with a new platform, called NTA (New Tower Architecture), also developed in cooperation with other ANSPs, in operation at the Malpensa Tower, and is expected to be implemented in the major airports in the coming years.